Hotels with pools – a round-up

 Constantly topping the lists of best spas in the UK, Chewton Glen’s leisure facility boasts a 17 metre indoor swimming pool, one of the largest hydrotherapy pools in Europe, a steam room, sauna and jacuzzi and various treatment rooms offering anything from reiki and hot stone massages to oxygen facials and Manipura body treatments.
 Aside from the luxury spa, the five-star Chewton Glen has a top restaurant, beautiful grounds and its unique luxury treehouses which make for a memorable stay.

 Herb House – to give the spa at Lime Wood hotel its proper name – is a constant presence on top hotel spa lists and it’s easy to see why.
 While it isn’t the biggest of hotel spas, it makes great use of its space and its attention to detail and little personal touches are what you would hope for from the team behind the excellent Pig hotels.
-There’s a 16-metre indoor pool surrounded by a dozen or so comfy loungers, and staff are very good at clearing away towels, making sure there isn’t a shortage of spare beds to relax on.
+The hotel pool is 16-metres long and surrounded by a dozen or so comfy loungers, and staff are very good at clearing away towels, making sure there isn’t a shortage of spare beds to relax on.
 Outside in the middle of a pretty garden terrace is a large hot tub and in the summer time the roof is a lovely spot for sunbathing or some outdoor yoga.
 There’s also a steam room, a sauna, a hydrotherapy pool, a caldarium and eight treatments rooms, all with views of the surrounding forest so you felt like you are nestled on the forest floor.

 Hotels with swimming pools in Hertfordshire